icdocsoc/docsoc-guide-linux/5-package-managers.md

 ```
 to install the necessary package.
 If you need to install a program on Linux, 99% of the time it will be available on the default package manager.

-See `man apt-get` or `man yum` for more commands, including how to update and delete packages.
+For more commands, including how to update and delete packages, see `man apt-get` or `man yum`.